DanielX278/data-story/_posts/2022-12-22-data-story-copy.md

 ![ols2_degree_value.png]({{ '/assets/images/ols2_degree_value.png' | relative_url }})
 ![ols3_pagerank_count.png]({{ '/assets/images/ols3_pagerank_count.png' | relative_url }})
 ![ols4_pagerank_value.png]({{ '/assets/images/ols4_pagerank_value.png' | relative_url }})

-This graph is rather similar to the landmark approach shortest path, but with there being more elements in 5 than in 3.

-## Characterizing paths
-Characterizing the paths taken by the methods could also lead to interesting results.
-Of course, this leads to the question, how do you characterize so many paths?
-Is there really any way of summarizing them?

-Based on some research… no. At least, no easy way was found.

-We did come up with an idea which is as follows: get the mean embedding of each element in the path, pass it through TSNE, and then plot it with the lengths.
-Ideally this provides some information, as TSNE was designed to keep some of the distance relations.
-We do lose some of the data of order, but no other simple alternative was found.
-We did the plots with the Landmark, PageRank, and the optimal values.
-These are the plots that we obtained:

 This analysis is not particularly interesting for neither landmark, nor for the optimal value.
 It just resembles a blob of colors, nothing of note.
 This is interesting, as it means that the shortest path has almost nothing to do with semantic information.
 We have no way of characterizing path data from these methods, at least meaning wise.